nasa/delta/README.md

-**DELTA** (Deep Earth Learning, Tools, and Analysis) is a framework for deep learning on satellite imagery.
+**DELTA** (Deep Earth Learning, Tools, and Analysis) is a framework for deep learning on satellite imagery, based on Tensorflow.
 Use DELTA to train and run neural networks to classify large satellite images.
 DELTA provides pre-trained autoencoders for a variety of satellites to reduce required training data and time.